Header Image

 Excess acids are absorbed by buffer systems and excreted via the respiratory system and kidneys

-Foods rich in animal protein form acids as metabolic end products:27
+Foods with a high proportion of animal protein form acids as metabolic end products:

 E.g. meat, fish, cheese, eggs